Introduction

 The VAE Objective

-The VAE objective consists of two terms: the reconstruction loss and the KL divergence.
+The VAE objective balances two terms: reconstruction loss and KL divergence.

 Reconstruction Loss

-The reconstruction loss is a measure of how well the model can reconstruct the input data from the latent space.
-It is typically the negative log-likelihood of the input data given the latent space.
+The reconstruction loss measures how well the model reconstructs input data from the latent space.
+It’s the negative log-likelihood of the input given the latent representation.

 KL Divergence